EGI-Federation/documentation/content/en/users/compute/orchestration/im/cli/_index.md

 ### Authentication data file

-To access the IM service an authentication file must be created.
-It must have one line per authentication element. **It must have at least one line with the authentication data for the IM service** and another one for the Cloud/s provider/s the user want to access.
+An authentication file must be created to access the IM service.
+It must have one line per authentication element. **It must have at least one line with the authentication data for the IM service** and another one for the Cloud provider(s) the user want to access.
 Each line of the file is composed by pairs of key and value separated by semicolon, and refers to a single credential.
 The key and value should be separated by ` = `, that is an equals sign preceded and followed by one whitespace at least.
 The following lines shows the credentials